mui/material-ui/docs/data/material/customization/css-theme-variables/usage.md

 </codeblock>

-If you want to customize the selector instead of using `prefers-color-scheme`, check out the [advanced configuration](/material-ui/customization/css-theme-variables/configuration/#advanced-configuration).
+If you want to manually toggle the color scheme, check out the [advanced configuration](/material-ui/customization/css-theme-variables/configuration/#advanced-configuration).

 ## Applying dark styles